prabindm/WoodsHole/Files/filtering.md

 For most of the examples, we will use the program [ANGSD](http://popgen.dk/wiki/index.php/ANGSD) (Analysis of Next Generation Sequencing Data) developed by Thorfinn Korneliussen and Anders Albrechtsen at the University of Copenhagen.
 More information about its rationale and implemented methods can be found [here](http://www.ncbi.nlm.nih.gov/pubmed/25420514).

-## Data

-As an illustration, we will use 60 BAM files of human samples (of African, European, and Native American descent), a reference genome, and putative ancestral sequence.
+We will use 60 BAM files of human samples (of African, European, and Native American descent), a reference genome, and putative ancestral sequence.
 The human data represents a small genomic region (1MB on chromosome 11) extracted from the 1000 Genomes Project data set.
-More information on this project can be found [here](http://www.1000genomes.org/), including their last publication available [here](http://www.nature.com/nature/journal/v526/n7571/full/nature15393.html).
-The human reference sequence can be found [here](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/).

 ## Preparation

 Please set the path for all programs and data we will be using.
+As an example these are my paths.
 ```
 ANGSD=/data/data/Software/angsd
 SAMTOOLS=/data/data/Software/samtools-1.3